cda94581/stiadsbot/awesome_bot/installation.md

 	- You may need to install `unzip` - `sudo apt-get install unzip`
 4. `cd` to the file path
 5. Modify the [`config.json`](../config.json) file to fit your needs - `nano config.json` to edit.
 To write, press `CTRL+O`, to close, press `CTRL+X`
-6. Download the packages if you haven't already - `npm i discord.js mysql ws uuid`
+6. Download the packages if you haven't already - `npm i`
-7. Run `node index.js`
+7. Run `node .`

 ## Windows 10
 1. Download [Node.js](https://nodejs.org/){:target="_blank"} (Recommended stable version is enough) and install with **NPM**